Aizhan87/my-new-app/README.md

 # my-new-app

-This a social media app that was created using Javascript.
+This is a social media app that was created using Javascript.

 dependencies that were used in creation of this app:
     "@babel/core": "^7.5.5",